Mauricio Silva (serial killer): Release and killing spree

 After serving out his sentence, Silva was released on May 7, 1984, after which he moved in to live with his half-sister and some relatives at their apartment in Hollywood.

 On May 18, Silva was riding on a bus when he encountered 16-year-old Walter P. Sanders, a runaway from Lompoc, whom he proceeded to shoot five times with a shotgun in the Mojave Desert and then dumped his body in a rural area of the Antelope Valley.
-Six days later, Silva picked up 16-year-old Monique Michelle Hilton, a runaway from Illinois who hitchhiked to Hollywood to meet Michael Jackson, at a bus stop in Santa Monica Boulevard.
+Six days later, Silva picked up 16-year-old Monique Michelle Hilton at a bus stop on Santa Monica Boulevard.
+She was a runaway from Illinois who hitchhiked to Hollywood to meet Michael Jackson.
 Instead of driving her to her intended destination, he shot her twice and dumped her body near the Palmdale Regional Airport.
-Just four days later, Silva went back to Kitzler's, his half-sibling, apartment in Hollywood, where he strangled, stabbed her eight times, and slit her throat.
+Just four days later, Silva went back to his half-sibling Kitzler's apartment in Hollywood, where he strangled her, stabbed her eight times, then slit her throat.
 Soon after Kitzler's body was discovered, an arrest warrant was issued for Silva, who went on the run.